 Brian was the senior strategist for the Human Rights Campaign's successful effort to win marriage equality in New York in 2011.
-In that role he launched New Yorkers for Marriage Equality, a communications campaign featuring iconic New Yorkers -- from Julianne Moore, Anna Wintour and Mayor Michael Bloomberg to Barbara Bush and Russell Simmons -- expressing support for equal marriage rights.
+In that role he launched New Yorkers for Marriage Equality, a communications campaign featuring iconic New Yorkers -- from Julianne Moore, Anna Wintour and Mayor Michael Bloomberg to Barbara Bush and Sean Avery -- expressing support for equal marriage rights.
 Brian created HRC's Americans for Marriage Equality campaign and provided strategic counsel on the marriage wins in Maryland, Minnesota, Maine and Washington.
 He also co-founded the Four 2012, a national social media effort to support the four marriage campaigns.

 Prior to the New York campaign, Brian was a senior aide in the administration of Mayor Bloomberg, working with the NYC Department of Education to transform public education.
 Brian worked with Chancellor Joel I. Klein to build the Education Equality Project, a national non-profit effort focused on eliminating the racial and ethnic achievement gap.

-Brian is an advocate for those things he is passionate about, which include education, civil rights, social media, art, film, sports, politics and changing the world (not always in that order) and enjoys connecting others with big ideas and similar interests.
+Brian is an advocate for those things he is passionate about, which include education, civil rights, art, film, sports, politics and changing the world (not always in that order) and enjoys connecting others with big ideas and similar interests.
 He is a native New Yorker who grew up in Stuyvesant Town and attended New York City public schools.
 He is a graduate of Dartmouth College and Harvard Law School.